 After therapy has ended

-Under GDPR, 2018 guidelines you have the following rights: The right to request access to the personal information that The WellBe Hub store and process about you.
+Under GDPR, 2018 guidelines you have the following rights: The right to request access to the personal information that WellBe Training and Counselling store and processes about you.
 You can ask for corrections to be made to the information held or for your personal information to be deleted.
-You can also ask The WellBe Hub to restrict the processing of your personal information or to object to the processing of it altogether in some circumstances.
+You can also ask WellBe Training and Counselling to restrict the processing of your personal information or to object to the processing of it altogether in some circumstances.
 You can read more about your rights at ico.org.uk/your-data-matters.
 If you would like to make a request relating to any of the rights above, please send a request in writing by emailing email@example.com.
-Please be aware that in certain situations The WellBe Hub may be unable to comply with the above requests, for example, if compelled to retain the records by a court of law.
+Please be aware that in certain situations WellBe Training and Counselling may be unable to comply with the above requests, for example, if compelled to retain the records by a court of law.
 Please also be aware that there may be a charge for complying with a request if it is deemed to be excessive in nature.
 In cases where data that is essential to providing an ethical and safe service cannot be collected, The WellBe Hub reserves the right to refuse or end services.
 In such cases, guidance on where to access alternative services can be provided.